Kaspersky Lab: PyPI Supply Chain Attack

+In May 2026, Kaspersky Lab discovered that DAEMON Tools installers—distributed via the official website and signed with legitimate developer certificates—had been compromised.
+Kaspersky's analysis revealed that versions 12.5.0.2421 through 12.5.0.2434 were trojanized to activate a backdoor upon launch.
+Although several thousand infection attempts were detected across more than 100 countries, just over 10 devices received the payload, indicating a highly targeted advanced persistent threat (APT).

 Bans and allegations of Russian government ties

 Since 2015, Western media outlets and governments have accused Kaspersky of having close ties to the Russian government.
 In 2017, allegations emerged that hackers had used Kaspersky software to steal confidential data from the home computer of a contractor for the US National Security Agency (NSA).
 Kaspersky denied the allegations, reporting that the software had detected Equation Group malware samples which it uploaded to its servers for analysis in its normal course of operation.

 In September 2017, the US Department of Homeland Security banned federal agencies from using and purchasing Kaspersky software, requiring them to remove it from their systems within 90 days.
 In December, President Donald Trump signed the National Defense Authorization Act for Fiscal Year 2018, which extended this ban to military computers.
 In response, the company launched a “Global Transparency Initiative”, moving its infrastructure to process customer data to Switzerland and opening transparency centers in a number of countries to allow customers and regulators to review its source code and data processing practices.

 In 2022, following Russian invasion of Ukraine, the US warned companies about the risks of using Kaspersky software, and the FCC added it to its list of national security threats.
 In response, the company said the decision was political and expressed its willingness to cooperate with the authorities to address their concerns.

 In 2024, leaked emails showed that Kaspersky allegedly helped Russia develop software for spy drones.

 In April 2024, it became known that the US Department of Commerce was considering a complete ban on the sale of Kaspersky products.
 On June 20, Secretary of Commerce Gina Raimondo announced that sales would be banned in the US from July 20 and software updates from September 29, as part of Trump and Biden's executive orders on protecting data from “foreign adversaries.”
 In July, the company announced the closure of its US office and the dismissal of its staff, and on July 17, it offered US customers six months of free updates, warning of limited functionality after September 29.

 In February 2025, Australia banned the use of Kaspersky software in government agencies due to national security concerns.
 The Department of Home Affairs ordered its removal from government devices by April 1, bringing the country into line with other members of the Five Eyes intelligence pact — the US, Canada, and the UK.